sm42100/3D-Maker/README.md

 # 3D-Maker
-create 3d images for 3d glasses
+create 3d images for 3d glasses.
+application for windows